Nikon V3 Review

 One of the big features of the Nikon V3 is speed.
 Thanks to the new sensor and processor combo, the V3 offers up some seriously impressive specs with regards to continuous shooting speed.
-Nikon states that the V3 can shoot at a blazingly-fast 20 frames per second with full-time autofocus, even when shooting RAW (or 60 fps with focus locked).
+Nikon states that the V3 can shoot at a blazingly-fast 20 frames per second with full-time autofocus, even when shooting in raw format (or 60 fps with focus locked).
 Sports and wildlife shooters should take note, as well as any other photographers looking to capture fast moving subjects.
 Whether you're photographing your kid's soccer game, a motorsports event or a fast-running animal, the V3 should be able to handle it, not only with enough speed to get the right moment, but to keep it in focus as well.

 It's not just the new processor that gives the V3 a boost in performance; Nikon's hybrid autofocus system received the upgrade treatment as well, allowing it to keep up with the camera's massive 20 fps speed.
 The updated AF system now has a total of 105 phase-detection points on the image sensor with nearly 100% frame coverage, plus 171 contrast-detection areas.
-By way of contrast, the Nikon V2 featured with only 73 phase-detection AF points 135 contrast-detection AF areas.
+By way of contrast, the Nikon V2 featured only 73 phase-detection AF points and 135 contrast-detection AF areas.

 Like prior Nikon 1 V-series models, the Nikon V3 has a dual-shutter design.
 By default it uses a focal-plane mechanical shutter that's limited to 1/4,000s, but if you enable the electronic shutter, you can achieve shutter speeds up to 1/16,000s!
 Similar to DSLRs, the V3 allows shutter speeds down to 30 seconds, as well as a Bulb mode.
 Flash x-sync is at 1/250 second using the mechanical shutter.

 The Nikon 1 series cameras in the past have gotten a bit of bum rap in terms of image quality.
 Even in our tests with competing cameras, these cameras have never really won any awards in the image quality department.
 Nikon is aiming to change that with the V3.
-Thanks to its new sensor and processor, the V3 aims for better color reproduction and increased detail.
+Thanks to its new sensor and processor, the V3 promises better color reproduction and increased detail.
 The ISO sensitivity range also gets a boost on the high end, now going all the way to ISO 12,800 with an additional four-frame multi-shot noise reduction option at ISO 6,400 and 12,800.

-As we mentioned above, the V3 does away with the traditional optical low-pass filter ooverlying the imaging sensor, which should allow it to produce sharper, more finely detailed photos.
+As we mentioned above, the V3 does away with the traditional optical low-pass filter overlying the imaging sensor, which should allow it to produce sharper, more finely detailed photos.
 However, as we've seen with other cameras such as the Nikon D800E -- the first mainstream DSLR to offer an OLPF-free sensor -- the removal of this low-pass filter increases the chance of moiré and other aliasing artifacts.

 Camera manufacturers, Nikon included, are getting more savvy with their image processing algorithms, though.
 Modern hardware and software can go some way to reduce the effects of moiré and other such artifacts that are more prevalent in cameras without a low-pass filter.
 In a recent interview with a Nikon executive at the CP+ tradeshow in Japan, they specifically mentioned that the EXPEED 4-class processor -- which features inside the Nikon V3 -- has improved moiré reduction capabilities compared to earlier revisions.